Types of Breast Cancer

 Early detection is key to successful breast cancer treatment.
 Regularly scheduled mammograms increase your chances of detecting breast cancer at an early stage.
 Treatment may include surgery, hormone replacement therapy, radiation therapy, chemotherapy, or immunotherapy.

-At Bassett Healthcare Network’s Women’s Imaging Center, nurse navigators offer support and coordinate care, and will stay involved throughout your course of treatment.
+At the Bassett Cancer Institute, nurse navigators offer support and coordinate care, and will stay involved throughout your course of treatment.

 Schedule an Appointment for a Consultation